 Mr. Roosevelt is a member of the Orange County Bar Association, and he is admitted to practice in several federal district courts and circuits.
 While at Gibson, Dunn & Crutcher, Mr. Roosevelt was presented with the firm’s Frank Wheat Memorial Award, named after a Gibson Dunn & Crutcher attorney active in nonprofit work, for the work he did in defending tenants in a slumlord case in Orange County Superior Court.

-- In 2003, Mr. Roosevelt first chaired a jury trial as a third year associate for Manning Riddell, LLC.
+- Mr. Roosevelt first chaired a jury trial as a third year associate for Manning Riddell, LLC.
 At issue in the trial were claims of breach of contract and fraud with regard to a real estate transaction.

 General Business Litigation